 “All children should be able to live happy and fulfilling lives free from poverty.
 This research shows that this is far from a reality for many children in Australia.”

 How prevalent is poverty and financial stress in Australian children and families?
 What has been the impact of Covid-19?
 And how much would it cost to address poverty and ensure all children grow up with the same opportunities?

-To help answer these questions, the Brotherhood of St. Laurence and SVA commissioned the Centre for Social Research and Methods at the Australian National University to undertake research which models:
+To help answer these questions, the Brotherhood of St. Laurence and SVA commissioned the Centre for Social Research and Methods at the Australian National University.

 Australian trends in poverty, child poverty and financial stress for families relying on income support

 The impact of the Covid-19 pandemic and resulting income support changes on poverty and child poverty rates